How to find cheap van insurance in Ireland

 Yes, you can transfer it, but you can only use your no claims bonus on one vehicle.

-Do I need van insurance?
+Do you need van insurance?

 Yes, it’s a legal requirement to have insurance if you drive a van, in the same way that you need car insurance to drive a car.